MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 ## Goals

 The purpose of this set up guide is to help you understand how you can:

-- Call Fraud Protection device fingerprinting service
+- Call the Fraud Protection device fingerprinting service.

-- Collect the required data and send it to Fraud Protection
+- Collect the required data and send it to Fraud Protection.

-- Include device fingerprinting session ID information in the subsequent Risk Assessment API Call to Fraud Protection (e.g., an online Purchase or new User Account creation)
+- Include device fingerprinting session ID information in the subsequent risk assessment API call to Fraud Protection (for example, for an online purchase or new user account creation).

 ## Prerequisites